ContinualAI/clvision-challenge-2022/README.md

 Please refer to the [**challenge website**](https://sites.google.com/view/clvision2022/challenge) for more details!

+The Slack channel is now open: TBD

+**We are gathering feedback about the devkit.** Join the Slack channel or open an issue directly on this repo!

 ## Getting started
 The devkit is based on the [Avalanche library](https://github.com/ContinualAI/avalanche).
 We warmly recommend looking at the [documentation](https://avalanche.continualai.org/) (especially the ["Zero to Hero"](https://avalanche.continualai.org/from-zero-to-hero-tutorial/01_introduction) tutorials) if this is the first time you use it!